by Jacob Martin, Conference President

 The glorification of God is the ultimate purpose of our jubilant thanksgiving.
 "Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God" (1 Corinthians 10:31, emphasis added).
-This Thanksgiving season, eating and drinking are all the rage.
+This Thanksgiving season will be characterized by eating and drinking.
 But will we consciously lift up our eating and drinking as God-glorifying acts of worship?

 Sermon on Galatians 3:6-9 by Johnathan Arnold

 In Galatians 3-4, Paul is exploring the critical question, “How can we be right with God?”
 His answer is simple: in one word, “faith.”
 Whoever has faith in Jesus is made right with God.